-Goal 2 - Cultural Competency Skill Development: Identify, define, and develop the skills needed to create classroom environments and curricula in which multiple perspectives, experiences, and a broad diversity of people are represented.
+Identify, define and develop the skills needed to create classroom environments and curricula in which multiple perspectives, experiences and a broad diversity of people are represented.

 - Provide programming and experiences to encourage parent engagement in cultural competency.

-- Develop a scope and sequence for cultural competence development for faculty, staff, and trustees that highlights authentic respect for others.
+- Develop a scope and sequence for cultural competence development for faculty, staff and trustees that highlight authentic respect for others.

 - Model listening and having difficult conversations.